 2. Stop/Go Penalty

-In Endurance karting, a special flag (a green and red diagonal flag which will be unique for
+In Endurance karting, a special flag (a green and red diagonal flag which may be unique for

 Endurance Karting) should be displayed together with a panel upon which the competitors’ kart

 number is shown.
 This flag is used to signify that a stop/go penalty has been imposed on that